 To ensure that employees receive protection of the Public Interest Disclosure Act 1998 employees should put their name to their allegation.
-Concerns expressed anonymously are sometimes less credible and more difficult to robustly investigate.
-Anonymous concerns and allegations will therefore be investigated at the discretion of the Trust and should be reported to the CEO as soon as received.
+Concerns expressed anonymously are sometimes less credible.
+Anonymous concerns and allegations, whether made to the Headteacher or the Governing Board, will therefore be investigated at the discretion of the Trust.

-In exercising this discretion, the factors to be considered would include:
+In exercising this discretion the factors to be considered would include: